Best web hosting UK: top-quality website hosting

-- Look at renewal fees – the common practice is that hosting providers increase the cost of your plan when it’s time to renew your subscription.
-It can be double or even triple.
+- Look at renewal prices – the common practice is that hosting providers offer introductory prices only for the first payment.
+Once it's time to renew your services, the once affordable price can be double or even triple the initial rate.
 Very few providers lock their prices on renewal.

 - Upselling attempts – you’ll find that when you make a purchase, the provider usually makes a suggestion or two.
 Some go even further and automatically add products to your cart.
 The reason why you should pay attention to this is that you may end up with a way higher bill at checkout.
 Plus, some of the products are way too expensive, and there are free alternatives in the marketplace.